-Sending elgg_log() and PHP error messages to page output is now only possible via the developers plugin "Log to the screen" settings.
+Sending elgg\log() and PHP error messages to page output is now only possible via the developers plugin "Log to the screen" setting.
 See the settings.example.php file for more information on using \$CONFIG->debug in your settings.php file.
-Debugging should generally be done via the xdebug extension or tail -f /path/to/error.log on your server.
+Debugging should generally be done via the xdebug extension or tail -f /path/ to/error.log on your server.